subaquatic-pierre/linux-tools/README.md

     /etc/group

-- this file shows all groups on the machine
+- This file shows all groups on the machine

 ##### Sudoers folder

     /etc/sudoers
     sudo EDITOR=vim visudo

-- this file contains all the users who have sudo privelages, edit this folder with the following command
+- This file contains all the users who have sudo privileges, edit this folder with the following command
-- this allows for the detection of any mistakes made in the sudoers file
+- This allows for the detection of any mistakes made in the sudoers file

 ##### Create new group